buhrmi/buhrmi/README.md

 ## Ready to collaborate?

-Feel like working together?
-[Reach out](mailto:buhrmi@gmail.com) if you'd like to join a project or are looking for a technical co-founder or UI/UX implementor.
+Want to join a project?
+Or do you have your own project idea and are looking for a technical co-founder or UI/UX implementor?
+Feel free to [reach out](mailto:buhrmi@gmail.com).

 ## Past projects